nahilahmed/Smart_City_Monitoring_Fabric/README.md

 ## Future Work
 - **Enhancements** to the waste management analytics, such as incorporating predictive models for demand forecasting.
 - **Expansion** into additional smart city use cases, starting with water quality management.

-## Contributing
-We welcome contributions!
-Please read the [Contributing Guide](/docs/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.